bacox/Morph/README.md

-# DissDL: Decentralized Learning with Dissimilarity-Driven Peer Selection
+# Moprh: Decentralized Learning with Dissimilarity-Driven Peer Selection

 This repository contains code for a decentralized learning framework where nodes adaptively select peers based on model and data